nirmaljoji/AircraftMaintenancePrediction/README.md

 2. **Exploring KNN and Regressors:** Investigate the performance of various machine learning algorithms such as KNN (K-Nearest Neighbors) and regressors (e.g., Random Forest, Gradient Boosting) for predictive modeling.
 This step includes data preprocessing, model training, and evaluation.
 3. **Using LSTM:** Implement LSTM (Long Short-Term Memory) recurrent neural networks, a specialized architecture for sequence prediction tasks, to develop predictive models for engine failure.
 LSTM models will be trained on the time series sensor data and evaluated for their ability to forecast the remaining useful life of jet engines.

-## Repository Contents
-- **data:** Contains the dataset files from NASA Turbofan jet engines.
-- **notebooks:** Includes Jupyter notebooks for data exploration, model exploration (KNN and regressors), and LSTM modeling.
-- **README.md:** Provides an overview of the project, its structure, and instructions for running the code.
-- **requirements.txt:** Lists the required Python libraries and their versions for reproducing the environment.

 ## How to Run
 1. Clone the repository to your local machine.
 2. Navigate to the `notebooks` directory.